 For more detailed timings, see the below table

 Side Farm Feed station.
-Spectators are more than welcome to drop in here for a free tea or coffee, you will need to purchase this at the Side Farm Cafe.
-We would ask that no parking takes place in front of the school or the adjoining George Starkey Swiss Alpine Hut.
-There is a large car park about 2 minutes walk along the road at the Patterdale Hotel.
+Spectators are more than welcome to drop in here for a cup tea or coffee, you will need to purchase this at the Side Farm Cafe.
+We would ask that no parking takes place here, you must park in the large car park just opposite the Patterdale Hotel.
 If this car park is full or you are in a large vehicle/motor-home, there is ample parking in Glenridding.
 There is a footpath that follows the road back to Patterdale and the walk time will be approximately 20 minutes.
 Please be very respectful to Andrea and Robin, the farmers here, as they have very kindly allowed us to half of the cafe this year due to the Patterdale School having its roof refurbished and therefore we could not use this desired location.

 Another great spot to watch some fast technical descending will be Threshthwaite Mouth.
 With views south to Troutbeck Tongue and down into Thresthwaite Glen (north), runners will descend from Thornthwaite Crag on what is one of the most stunning parts of trail on the race.
 Their re-ascent onto Stoney Cove Pike will be welcomed, undoubtedly, with the help of spectator cheering.
 Easy access is gained by parking at Hartsop and walking up Threshthwaite Glen, approximately 3km (2 miles) with a little under 400m of height gain.
 Alternatively, walk in from Kirkstone Pass following the race markings.